danielbentes/BMAD-METHOD/bmad-agent/tasks/create-uxui-spec.md

 ## Purpose

 To collaboratively work with the user to define and document the User Interface (UI) and User Experience (UX) specifications for the project.
 This involves understanding user needs, defining information architecture, outlining user flows, and ensuring a solid foundation for visual design and frontend development.
-The output will populate a new document at `.bmad/current/specs/frontend-spec.md` following the `front-end-spec-tmpl` template.
+The output will populate a new document at `.bmad/current/specs/frontend-spec.md` following the `(agent-root)/templates/front-end-spec-tmpl.md` template.

 ## Progressive Disclosure Phases